ebourg/StrataDocs/pages/docs/basics/day_counts.md

 The numerator is the actual number of days in the remaining period.<br />
 The denominator is the actual number of days in the year from the adjusted start date.<br />
 The first day in the period is included, the last day is excluded.<br />
-The result is the number of whole years plus the result of the division.<br />
+The result is the number of whole years plus the result of the division.</td>
 </tr>
 </table>